About The Chicago Manual of Style

 One of the most significant revisions was begun in the 1960s, led by the editorial team of Catharine Seybold (1915–2008) and Bruce Young (1917–2004), who rearranged, expanded, and updated the nearly twenty-year-old 11th edition (1949) and in doing so solidified the Manual’s position as the industry leader on style matters.
 This 12th edition (1969) had a first printing of 20,000 copies, which sold out before the publication date even arrived, and went on to achieve total sales of more than 150,000 copies—equaling the sales for the first eleven editions combined.

 With the publication of the 13th edition in 1982, A Manual of Style became The Chicago Manual of Style, a change that reflected the title most often used by the book’s audience.
 The 13th edition incorporated the new United States copyright regulations that became law in 1978, and the production and printing sections of the Manual were revised to discuss the phototypesetting technology that had begun to displace lead type as well as the old Linotype and Monotype metal-casting machines—technologies that dated from the end of the nineteenth century.
-Nearly 200 pages longer than its predecessor, the 13th edition also addressed, for the first time, the use of personal computers and word processors, which authors were just beginning to turn to in preparing their manuscripts.
+Nearly 200 pages longer than its predecessor, the 13th edition also addressed, for the first time, the use of personal computers and word processors, which writers were just beginning to turn to in preparing their manuscripts.

 A decade later, computer word processing and desktop publishing were becoming the norm, and the 14th edition of the Manual (1993) addressed more systematically the role of computers in writing, editing, and publishing.
-Expanded to 936 pages, it reflected significant changes in style, usage, and technology, and contained new and more extensive editing examples based on requests from editors, authors, indexers, and teachers of publishing courses.
+Expanded to 936 pages, it reflected significant changes in style, usage, and technology, and contained new and more extensive editing examples based on requests from editors, writers, indexers, and teachers of publishing courses.
 Sales of the 14th edition reached nearly half a million copies, bringing the grand total of all Manual of Style sales to well over one million.

 Throughout the 1990s, the growing popularity of the World Wide Web changed everything once again.
 The web offered new ways of researching, new ways of communicating, and new ways of sharing content that led to significant changes in the publishing industry.
-To ensure the 15th edition (2003) would fully address these shifts in the cultural and professional landscape, Chicago’s editorial staff solicited the advice of the Manual’s first-ever advisory board—a distinguished group of scholars, authors, and professionals from a wide range of publishing and business environments.
+To ensure the 15th edition (2003) would fully address these shifts in the cultural and professional landscape, Chicago’s editorial staff solicited the advice of the Manual’s first-ever advisory board—a distinguished group of scholars, writers, and professionals from a wide range of publishing and business environments.
 The staff also made an official call to users for suggestions and comments.
 The result was a comprehensive revision that fully reflected a wealth of new topics and updated perspectives.

 No sooner was the first printing of the 15th edition off the press than plans began for the first online version of the Manual.
 An online edition would allow the Manual’s users to search the book and instantly follow the volume’s many cross-references between paragraphs via hyperlinks.
 The Chicago Manual of Style Online, which debuted in 2006, had more than 200,000 recurring visitors by 2010.
 Many of these visitors were drawn in by the popular “Chicago Style Q&A” feature, which each month posts answers to selected readers’ questions about style, usage, and other matters.